 - 75% of you are looking for a nappy that doesn't leak

 - 72% find it very important that a nappy is absorbent

-For our test, we bought as many brands as possible within the newborn, infant and crawler sized nappies and sent them to a laboratory for testing.
-In-house, we work out the value for money of each product by determining how much it costs per nappy (based on the largest pack size available).
+For our test, we bought brands within the newborn, infant, crawler, toddler, walker and junior sized nappies and sent them to a laboratory for testing.
+In-house, we work out the value for money of each product by determining the cost per nappy (based on the largest pack size available).
 We also take a look at the labelling claims.

 Using synthetic urine, gushes of the liquid are dosed into the centre of the nappy using a pump.

 - For newborn nappies each gush is 30mL